-- The amount officially designated as Housing Exclusion must be specified in writing, in an official document of the Congregation, before any Housing Exclusion payment is made. - It can be a dollar amount or a percentage. - It can be time limited ("for calendar year 2022") or in perpetuity ("until further notice").
+- The amount officially designated as Housing Exclusion must be specified in writing, in an official document of the congregation, before the Designated Housing Exclusion payment is made. - It can be a dollar amount or a percentage. - It can be time limited ("for calendar year 2023") or in perpetuity ("until further notice"). - It can be changed at any time with approval by the church board/leadership team. - -All changes are prospective, not retroactive.

-- The amount must be used to provide or rent the home (IRC: "provide a dwelling for the minister"). - The amount cannot be more than reasonable pay for Clergy services. - It can be 100% of the Pastor's unspent compensation.
+- The amount must be used to rent, purchase, or provide the home (Internal Revenue Code: "provide a dwelling for the minister"). - The amount cannot be more than reasonable pay for Clergy services. - It can be 100% of the Minister's compensation.

-- If the designated housing exclusion is 100% of the Pastor's "unspent" compensation, a few other items must be taken out first: - Any tax withholding to Federal, state, or local - Pastor's pension contributions\ - Pastor's payments for Eder Insurances - Pastor's payments for non-Eder Insurances - The remaining cash salary amount can then be designated as the housing exclusion amount.
+- If the designated housing exclusion is 100% of the Minister's "unspent" compensation, a few other items must be taken out first: - Any tax withholding to Federal, state, or local - Minister's pension contributions - Minister's payments for Eder Insurances - Minister's payments for non-Eder Insurances - The remaining cash salary amount can then be designated as the housing exclusion amount.